MohitGoel92/E-Signing-Loan-Prediction/README.md

 ## Understanding The Data

 It is crucial to get a good feel about what the data contains and the characteristics of each variable.
-For the study of our data set, we will analyse Histrograms, the Correlation Plot and the Correlation Matrix.
-The code below produce the Correlation Plot:
+For the study of our data set, we will analyse the Correlation Plot, Correlation Matrix and Histograms.
+The code below  is used to produce our Correlation Plot:

 ```
 dataset.corrwith(ds['e_signed']).plot.bar(figsize = (20,10),